STARSHIP

 World Circumnavigation 1989-94

-Circumnavigated via South Africa, Europe, and Panama , giving primary school aged children (Sarah and Christoper ) screen-free introductions to Planet Earth!
+Following a post-launch shakedown cruise to Queensland and back to Sydney, Starship circumnavigated via South Africa, Europe, and Panama , giving primary school aged children (Sarah and Christoper ) screen-free introductions to Planet Earth!

 With circumnavigation achieved and childrens' high school and university years ahead, Starship was craned ashore in 1995 and stored where she could be easily maintained, and refurbished.